secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 3 Year Subscription worth $30,000, broken out into 3 equal annual payments of $10,000.
 * Primary Opp Quote - 3 Year New Subscription Quote (using the 1 Year Product SKU).
 Term Length should be 36.
-* Invoice Only Opp - Year 2 - Create a quote for the amount to be invoiced (Use the same sku as the orignal opp, update term to 12)
+* Invoice Only Opp - Year 2 - Update the Amount field to reflect the total to be invoiced.
+A quote object is not required.
-* Invoice Only Opp - Year 3 - Create a quote for the amount to be invoiced (Use the same sku as the orignal opp, update term to 12)
+* Invoice Only Opp - Year 3 - Update the Amount field to reflect the total to be invoiced.
+A quote object is not required.

-If the payment amounts are not equal, ex.
-Year 1 - $15,000 Year 2 - $10,000, Year 3 $5,000 - then the original opporuntiy quote should only reflect the first year (invoice period) of the subscription.
+If the payment amounts or user count per year are not identical, (ex.
+Year 1 - $15,000 Year 2 - $10,000, Year 3 $5,000)- then the original opporuntiy quote should only reflect the first year (invoice period) of the subscription.

+**Ex.**

+3 Year Subscription worth $30,000, broken out into 3 payments.
+Year 1 - $10,000, Year 2 - $7,000, Year 3 $13,000
+* Primary Opp Quote - 3 Year New Subscription Quote (using the 1 Year Product SKU).
+Term Length should be 36.
+* Invoice Only Opp - Year 2 - Update the Amount field to reflect the total to be invoiced.
+A quote object is not required.
+(Use the same SKU as the original opp, update intital term to 12)
+* Invoice Only Opp - Year 3 - Update the Amount field to reflect the total to be invoiced.
+A quote object should be created to reflect the total amount to be invoiced.
+(Use the same SKU as the original opp, update intital term to 12)

 **Ex.** Professional Services Deal -Opportunity amount $300,000.
 4 Deliverables are outlined in the Custom SOW to the customer, each deliverable includes a different date for delivery.
 This requires 4 opportunities because the customer will be invoiced after completion of each deliverable.